Follow All Your Teams & Leagues in One Calendar

 Great for a wall display or dashboard

 Because the result is one standard calendar feed, it drops neatly into a smart display or dashboard like DakBoard — one URL shows every team's upcoming games on the kitchen screen, instead of wiring up a feed per league.
+See how to set up a calendar wall display for the per-device steps.

 A quick tip